LiveRamp/hank/README.md

 ## Performance

 Performance is very dependent on hardware, and I/O and CPU overheads are kept to a strict minimum.
-You can expect random read request latency to be very close to the time it takes to perform two disk seeks on your drives (Hank performs exactly two disk seeks per request that does not hit the cache), which is usually around a couple of milliseconds with an empty cache on modern spinning disks, sometimes much less.
+Hank performs either one or two disk seeks per request that does not hit the cache, no request will ever require three disk seeks.
+Therefore random read request latency will be bounded by the time it takes to perform two disk seeks on your drives, which is usually around a couple of milliseconds with an empty cache on modern spinning disks, sometimes much less.
+Random read throughput can easily hit tens of thousands of requests per second per node.

-Random read throughput is again limited by hardware but can easily hit tens of thousands of requests per second per node.
+Incremental batch write throughput is also limited by your hardware, more specifically by how much data your installation can stream over the network and write to disk (strictly sequentially, random writes are entirely avoided), which is probably around a couple hundreds of megabytes per second per node, which, depending on the size of your values can translate to millions or hundreds of millions of key-values pairs written per second, per node.

-Incremental batch write throughput is similarly limited by how much data your installation can stream over the network and write to disk (strictly sequentially, random writes are avoided), which is probably around a couple hundreds of megabytes per second per node, which, depending on the size of your values can translate to millions or hundreds of millions of key-values pairs written per second, per node.
+Additionally, Hank is not very chatty.
+Random read requests perform only one call over the network and communicate directly with a server that holds the requested key.
+There is no need for synchronization, no master node, no back-and-forth, and no agreement protocol at query time.

 # Why we built Hank